Panel Discussion | Share

 Designing For the Night

 Nightclubs offer people a place to experiment with new music, technology and identity.
-In this discussion, Stance will explore how these experiences are influenced by architecture and design.
-Stance will trace how nightclub spaces have evolved from the adaptation of unprepossessing and unwanted spaces – dank basements, ramshackle former theatres and warehouses – to the emergence of highly designed and architecturally specific nightclubs.
+In this discussion, Stance explored how these experiences are influenced by architecture and design.
+Stance traced how nightclub spaces have evolved from the adaptation of unprepossessing and unwanted spaces – dank basements, ramshackle former theatres and warehouses – to the emergence of highly designed and architecturally specific nightclubs.
 What has been lost and what has been gained as the physical fabric of the nightclub has changed?
-Join Stance as we take a look at the changing nature of nightclub design.
+Stance took a look at the changing nature of nightclub design.

 Josh Hepple, a disability rights activist and PhD candidate covering the intersections of human rights, neocolonialism and LGBTQI+ rights.

 Dr Catharine Rossi is an Associate Professor in Design History at Kingston School of Art.
 Her interests range from post-war Italian design to craft and nightclubs and recent projects include the co-curation of Night Fever: Designing Club Culture 1960 to Today.

 Neil Pinder is an award-winning teacher and former night club owner known for encouraging teachers to deliver architecture in the classroom.
 He is a trustee of the Stephen Lawrence Charitable Trust and is currently Head of Product Design at Graveney School in south London where he introduced architecture to the curriculum, winning various Open House competitions and being honoured as “Teacher of the Year”.